 Welcome to Bulgaria

 Bulgaria Travel Agent is your portal to Bulgaria.
 BTA is intended to fill any gap of information about Bulgarian tourism potential and provide you with wide varieties of options in your way to Bulgaria.
-Bulgaria Travel Agent is your best trip advisor.
+Bulgaria Travel Agent is your best trip adviser.
 BTA offers unlimited travel ideas and provide the tools to fulfill your next trip to Bulgaria or build up your dream vacation .
 Using BTA as your guide will give you an opportunity to discover Bulgaria fully, not limited to one place, hotel or resort.
 Only this way you could feel the magic of this land and discover what several ancient civilizations had left behind.
 BTA had joined forces with ones of the most competitive travel wholesalers in the world and offers the best deals on the market.

 Located in the heart of the Balkans, Bulgaria offers a highly diverse landscape: the north is dominated by the vast lowlands of the Danube and the south by the highlands and elevated plains.
 In the east, the Black Sea coast attracts tourists all year round.Founded in 681, Bulgaria is one of the oldest states in Europe and the oldest that had survived under its original name.
 Its history is marked by its location near Europe’s frontier with Asia.
 Some 85% of the population are Orthodox Christians and 13% Muslims.Bulgaria is one of the few exotic nations of Europe, due to the fact that it boasts sublime beaches, lovely churches, winter sport opportunities.